artmanque/JobCrawler/README.md

-Run main.exe to launch the application.
+Run main (python27) to launch the application.

 Make sure to have latest chrome browser installed.